 Using this cost and recipe scaling tool couldn’t be simpler, but there are a few details we wanted to take a moment to walk you through in this tutorial to help unleash the power of this Excel or Google Docs spreadsheet (.xlsx).

 Let’s take a look at the at the reasons you need to utilize a tool like in your business and how start using the tool right away.
 This tool applies to restaurants, food trucks, and specialty food makers alike.
 Let’s begin!
+You can also listen to the audio companion for this post below.

 Table of Contents: